YannVRB/Visium-SOR-mouse/README.md

-This repository describes our SPLIT-seq analysis between HC and SOR conditions.
+This repository describes our SPLIT-seq and scATAC-seq analyses between HC and SOR conditions.

 The file "split-pipe code" contains the code used to run the split-pipe pipelien to pre-process the raw fastq files.